confortofernando/odin-recipes/README.md

 # odin-recipes

-FIrst Project - The Odin Project
+This is my fisrt Odin Project which once completed i'll show that i learned all basic HTML Tags